Anita Asante: Club career

-Arsenal manager Vic Akers publicly criticized the players after their departure: "You think you've the respect of players, and then they do that.
+Arsenal manager Vic Akers publicly criticised the players after their departure: "You think you've the respect of players, and then they do that.
 It's a sorry state of affairs."

 In 2009 Asante joined New Jersey–based WPS franchise Sky Blue FC.
 She helped the club win the inaugural WPS championship.
 On 6 May 2010 Asante was traded to the Saint Louis Athletica in return for India Trotter.
 When the Saint Louis Athletica folded on 27 May 2010, she was acquired by the Chicago Red Stars.
 She was subsequently traded to the Washington Freedom on 6 August 2010.

 In December 2010 Asante returned for a second spell at Sky Blue FC, after Jim Gabarra, her coach at Washington Freedom, took the reins at Sky Blue.
 With the demise of WPS prior to the 2012 season, Asante signed a contract with Swedish club Kopparbergs/Göteborg FC.
 Her first match for Göteborg was back at Arsenal in the UEFA Women's Champions League quarter final, a 3–1 first leg defeat.
 Asante played 41 league games for Göteborg over the two seasons, scoring nine goals.
 She won the Swedish Cup and the Swedish Super Cup with KGFC, before she signed for national champions LdB FC Malmö in October 2013.
 Due to a foot injury, it was not expected that Asante could play in Malmö's looming Champions League fixture with holders VfL Wolfsburg.
 Asante, won several titles at FC Rosengård (formerly known as LdB Malmö) including the Damallsvenskan league 2014, 2015, the Swedish Cup (Svenska Cupen) 2016 and the Swedish Super Cup (Svenska Supercupen) 2016, 2017 and runners up in 2015.
 Anita has reached the quarter finals of Champions League three seasons with FCR.

-On 7 June 2020, she signed for newly-promoted club Aston Villa, ahead of their maiden WSL campaign.
+On 7 June 2020, she signed for newlypromoted club Aston Villa, ahead of their maiden WSL campaign.
 Asante's first goal for her new club was the deciding goal in a 1–0 victory away to rivals Birmingham City.
 On 26 April 2022, Asante announced her intention to retire from playing at the end of that season.
-She was appointed first-team coach at FA Women's Championship club Bristol City in July 2022.